XL Airways Germany Flight 888T: Accident

-From there, continuing with their checks, it was now running out of time that Senior Air New Zealand Captain Brian Horrell, seated in the jump seat, raised the question of the low-speed test.
-A low-speed stall test should have been performed at 14,000 feet but Flight 888 was now at 12,000 feet and descending.
-As flight 888 descended through 6,000 feet, it was cleared to land in Perpignan.
-Not eager to test the stall protection while passing through a layer of cloud, the German captain said, "I think we will have to do the slow flight probably later", to which his New Zealand counterpart replied, "okay yeah".
-The German pilot added "or we do it on the way to Frankfurt... or we even skip it".
+From there, they continued with the remaining checks.
+Captain Horrell raised the question of the low-speed check.
+The procedure was supposed to be performed at approximately 14,000 feet, but Flight 888T was already descending toward Perpignan.
+Horrell described the actions required as the aircraft descended through approximately 8,000 to 6,000 feet.

+The crew was then cleared for the ILS approach to runway 33 and instructed to descend toward 5,000 feet.
+While the aircraft was passing through cloud, Captain Käppel said, “I think we will have to do the slow flight probably later.”
+Horrell replied, “Okay, yeah.”
+Käppel continued, “Or we do it on the way to Frankfurt or I even skip it.”
 This suggestion went unanswered.
-However, at a little over 3,000 feet, now clear of the clouds, it was the German who brought it up again, asking his New Zealand counterpart for instructions to perform the test.
+However, after descending below the clouds at a little over 4,000 feet, Captain Käppel asked Horrell what he wanted him to do.
+Horrell then described the actions required for the low-speed test.
 With barely 3,000 feet between them and the ocean, following instructions of the New Zealand pilot sitting in the jump seat, Captain Norbert Käppel moved the throttles to idle and raised the nose of the aircraft by pulling back on his side-stick, dramatically slowing the speed of the aircraft.
+The pilots were fully expecting the A320's alpha floor (α-Floor) protections to come into effect (which pushes the engines to full power during a stall).

-As the speed of the aircraft dropped to a critical point in which it could no longer maintain flight, a stall alarm sounded in the cockpit.
+As the speed of the aircraft dropped to a critical point in which it could no longer maintain flight, the angle of attack increased, and a stall alarm sounded in the cockpit.
 The plane shook and made a hard bank to the left.
-After applying full power, initially, the crew were able to regain control again and come out of the stall.
+After manually applying full power, initially, the crew were able to regain control again and come out of the stall.
 However, the aircraft began a rapid and uncontrolled climb.
-What the pilots hadn't noticed, in the chaos, the aircraft had switched to direct law, meaning, normally automated controls were now left to the pilots.
+What the pilots hadn't noticed, in the chaos, the aircraft had switched from the A320's normal law (with automations and protections) to direct law, meaning, normally automated controls were now left to the pilots.
 Although the captain was pushing forward on his side-stick in an attempt to lower the nose again, the plane kept climbing.
 In normal law, moving the side-stick prompts the computer to adjust the horizontal stabiliser to control the pitch.
 Now, in direct law, with no such assistance from the computer, the pilots needed to use both the side-stick and the manual trim wheel to lower the nose of the aircraft.
 A warning on their display advised them of this, but they likely didn't notice, potentially in part because the aural stall warning covered the warning indicating a change of flight control laws.
 Reaching 57 degrees nose up, while in a hard bank to the left, their altitude peaked at just below 4,000 feet and the airspeed dropped to just 40 knots, far too slow to fly.
 Shuddering violently, the aircraft crashed into the Mediterranean Sea, 7 km off the coast of Étang de Canet-Saint-Nazaire near Canet-en-Roussillon.
 All seven people on board were killed.